ewilhelm222/SmugMug-random-image/README.txt

 send_to_twinkle_turtles.scpt

-Sends the image on and text note to the group iMessage thread named, in my case, The Twinkly Turtles.
-Doing it this way because on of the members of the group only has an iCloud address, not a phone number.
+Sends the image and text note to the group iMessage thread named, in my case, The Twinkly Turtles.
+Doing it this way because one of the members of the group only has an iCloud address, not a phone number.
 Services such as Twilio only target phone numbers for sending messages, not iCloud addresses via iMessage.
+This wrinkle causes has major strategy implications, such as needing to run this whole process from my laptop, not from a cloud service, as I would prefer.

 Sending the file only works if the image is within the /Users/username/Pictures folder.